zpainter/iassist/content/about/faq.md

 <!-- -->

 **[How do I access the IASSIST list serv?]{#faq11}**
-:   IASST-L\@columbia.edu is an email discussion list for IASSIST
+:   IASST-L@columbia.edu is an email discussion list for IASSIST
     members.
 To have access [join
     IASSIST](http://www.iassistdata.info/application)!
 Members can
     access the list by one of two methods.